-- A. Frontage. - (1) Existing roadways.
-Lots on existing roadways shall conform to the frontage requirement of the underlying district.
-However, the Planning Board may reduce the minimum frontage requirement through the special permit process where it is determined that such reduced lot(s) will further the goals of this bylaw.

-- (2) Internal roadways.
-No lot within an OSRD shall have less than 50 feet of frontage.
+- a.
+Existing roadways: Lots on existing roadways shall conform to the frontage requirement of the underlying district.
+However, the Planning Board may reduce the minimum frontage requirement through the special permit process where it is determined that such reduced lot (s) will further the goals of this bylaw. - b.
+Internal roadways: No lot within an OSRD shall have less than fifty (50) feet of frontage.
 This frontage requirement shall apply only to lots fronting on proposed internal roadways.
+However, the Planning Board may reduce the minimum frontage requirement through the special permit process where it is determined that such reduced lot (s) will further the goals of this bylaw.

+(2) Setbacks

-However, the Planning Board may reduce the minimum frontage requirement through the special permit process where it is determined that such reduced lot(s) will further the goals of this bylaw. - B. Setbacks. - (1) Existing roadways.
-Lots on existing roadways shall conform to the setback requirements of the underlying district.
-However, the Planning Board may reduce the minimum setback requirements through the special permit process where it is determined that such reduced setbacks will further the goals of this bylaw. - (2) Internal roadways.
-Every dwelling fronting an internal roadway shall be set back a minimum of 20 feet from the front property line, and 10 feet from any rear or side lot line. - (3) The side yard setback requirement shall apply to single-family detached dwellings and end units of structures containing single-family attached dwellings, two-family dwellings and multifamily dwellings.
-A side yard need not be provided on that side of a dwelling that shares a party wall or double wall with an adjacent dwelling. - (4) The Planning Board may reduce the side yard requirement through the special permit process if dwelling unit dimensions or other conditions justify doing so, provided the reduction is consistent with the intent of this section. - C. Lot size.
-The minimum lot size shall be no less than 1/3 the square footage otherwise required in the zoning district in which the subdivision is located or 10,000 square feet, whichever is greater.
+- a.
+Existing Roadways: Lots on existing roadways shall conform to the setback requirements of the underlying district.
+However, the Planning Board may reduce the minimum setback requirements through the special permit process where it is determined that such reduced setbacks will further the goals of this bylaw. - b.
+Internal roadways: Every dwelling fronting an internal roadway shall be set back a minimum of twenty (20) feet from the front property line, and ten (10) feet from any rear or side lot line - c.
+The side yard setback requirement shall apply to Single-family Detached Dwellings and end units of structures containing Single-family Attached Dwellings, Two family

+- dwellings, and multi family dwellings.
+A side yard need not be provided on that side of a dwelling that shares a party wall or double wall with an adjacent dwelling. - d.
+The Planning Board may reduce the side yard requirement through the special permit process if dwelling unit dimensions or other conditions justify doing so, provided the reduction is consistent with the intent of this Section. - (3) Lot Size The minimum lot size shall be no less than 1/3 the square footage otherwise required in the Zoning District in which the subdivision is located or 10,000 square feet whichever is greater.

-§ 300-8.11.
-Bonus dwelling units.
+17.-BONUS DWELLING UNITS:

-The Planning Board may award a density bonus to increase the number of dwelling units beyond the basic maximum number for an OSRD plan.
-The density bonus for the OSRD shall not, in the aggregate, exceed 20% of the basic maximum number.
+The Planning Board may award a density bonus to increase the number of dwelling units beyond the Basic Maximum Number for an OSRD Plan.
+The density bonus for the OSRD shall not, in the aggregate, exceed twenty percent (20%) of the Basic Maximum Number.
 Computations shall be rounded down to the nearest integer when determining this bonus.
-The applicant must demonstrate that the land is suitable to support the additional bonus units (i.e., the parcel has suitable soils to support on-site systems, ample public sewer service is available, soil types and topography can support additional units, adequate water supply is available, etc.).
+The applicant must demonstrate that the land is suitable to support the additional bonus units (i.e. the parcel has suitable soils to support on-site systems, ample public sewer service is available, soil types and topography can support additional units, adequate water supply is available, etc.).